hshi-speech/Research-and-Analysis-of-Speech-Enhancement-or-Dereverberation/README.md

 ## 7. Acknowledge
 Up to now, in the course of one and a half years of study, I would like to thank my tutors, Prof. Wang (Longbiao Wang.
 Tianjin University, China.) and Li (Sheng Li.
 National Institute of Information and Communications Technology (NICT), Japan.), Prof. Dang (Jianwu Dang.
-Tianjin University, China.) and the senior brother of the laboratory doctor, Meng Ge (Tianjin University, China) for their guidance and care for me.
+Tianjin University, China.), and the senior brother of the laboratory doctor, Meng Ge (Tianjin University, China) for their guidance and care for me.
 I hope I can successfully apply for a doctorate degree, and have the opportunity to discuss voice enhancement or other voice direction with you!